EwaoluwaO/8-week-sql-challenge/CliqueBait/README.md

 `campaign_name`: map the visit to a campaign if the visit_start_time falls between the start_date and end_date `impression`: count of ad impressions for each visit `click`: count of ad clicks for each visit
-(Optional column) `cart_products: a comma separated text value with products added to the cart sorted by the order they were added to the cart (hint: use the sequence_number)
+(Optional column) `cart_products`: a comma separated text value with products added to the cart sorted by the order they were added to the cart (hint: use the sequence_number)

 ```sql
 select